neo-project/docs/en-us/sc/tutorial/Lock2.md

 ![](/assets/lock2_2.png)

 > [!Caution]
-> Please note: do not divulge the private key, remember to pixelate.
+> Please note: Do not divulge your private key.

 Here we write a local program to turn the public key into a byte array, C# code is as follows: